HAM/1/11/23

 Letter Description

 Summary: Note from Lady Dartrey to Mary Hamilton.
-She informs Hamilton that as Mrs Delany has expressed a wish to visit Dartrey that she will be free the following morning.
-Her servant will go to Mrs Delany's for an answer and if she is unable to come Lord Dartrey will call upon Hamilton and bring her to her house.
+She informs Hamilton that Mrs Delany has expressed a wish to visit Dartrey.
+She will be free the following morning.
+Her servant will go to Mrs Delany's for an answer, and if she is unable to come, Lord Dartrey will call upon Hamilton and bring her to her house.
 [Delany would take Hamilton if she is to visit.]

 Transliteration Information